-The Company has adopted the principles and code provisions as set out in the Corporate Governance Code contained in the Appendix 14 (the "CG Code") to the Rules Governing the Listing of Securities ("Listing Rules") on the Stock Exchange of Hong Kong.
+The Company has adopted the principles and code provisions as set out in the Corporate Governance Code contained in the Appendix C1 (the "CG Code") to the Rules Governing the Listing of Securities ("Listing Rules") on the Stock Exchange of Hong Kong.

 The Board periodically reviews and monitors the Company's policies and practices on corporate governance or compliance with legal and regulatory requirements to ensure that the Group's operations are conducted in accordance with the standards of the CG Code and applicable disclosure requirements.
-The Board is of the view that throughout the year ended 31 December 2022, the Company has complied with all the applicable CG Code with the exception of two deviations as below:
+The Board is of the view that throughout the year ended 31 December 2023, the Company has complied with all the applicable CG Code, except for the deviation as stated below: